martenjacobs/ToonRooter/README.md

 # ToonRooter

 ## What it does
-This application roots your Toon from a Raspberry Pi. *Well, like, sort of.
-It's not finished yet, but it will!*
+This application roots your Toon from a Raspberry Pi.

 At the moment, the following is implemented:
  - Detection of the U-Boot version
  - Loading of modified U-Boot version using JTAG